Results Iowa Home

 Mission Statement:

-To protect the public, the employees, and the offenders from victimization.
+To advance successful offender reentry to protect the public, employees, and offenders from victimization.

 Measures: